return42/sphkerneldoc/doc/books/regulator/consumer.rst

 operating voltage for their cards.
 This may be done while the regulator is enabled or disabled.

-The :ref:`regulator_set_voltage <API-regulator-set-voltage>`
-      and
+The :c:func:`regulator_set_voltage()` and
-:ref:`regulator_set_current_limit <API-regulator-set-current-limit>`
-      functions provide the primary interface for this.
+:c:func:`regulator_set_current_limit()` functions provide the primary interface for this.
 Both take ranges of voltages and currents, supporting drivers that do not require a specific value (eg, CPU frequency scaling normally permits the CPU to use a wider range of supply voltages at lower frequencies but does not require that the supply voltage be lowered).
 Where an exact value is required both minimum and maximum values should be identical.

 .. _consumer-callback: